The different methods

 Axillary thermometer

+Used in first-line maternity, the axillary thermometer is easier, more hygienic and just as reliable as a rectal thermometer.
 It is the temperature of the axillary artery that is measured with this technique.
 On average, the latter is 0.6 to 0.7°C lower than the rectal temperature, when the arm is properly closed.
+This technique is recommended by the American Academy of Pediatrics, among others, because it is practical and comfortable, regardless of the child’s age.
+The armpit is also the best place to continuously measure temperature with patch thermometers like Tucky.Oral thermometer

 The mouth is the most accessible place to take the temperature.
-However, the result can be distorted by various factors:
+However, the result can be distorted by various factors:- Recent ingestion of food or beverages,

 - Breathing through the mouth,